 - If you need assistance or a wheel chair, advise your airline to request assistance.

-- If you are parked at Bay 9, it is a long walk to the transit counter.
+- If you are parked at Bay 9 or a remote gate, it is a long walk to the transit counter.

-- You’ll only have time to go up to the departure lounge and walk back to your aircraft.
+- You’ll have time only to go up to the departure lounge and back to your aircraft.

 - If you’re lucky and are in a low numbered bay, you should have time to enjoy the departure lounge.

-- Transit Passengers are waved through the security check after getting their new boarding pass.
+- Transit Passengers pass through the security check after getting their new boarding pass.

-- You go up the departure lounge close to the low numbered boarding gates
+- Go up the departure lounge close to Boarding gate 1.

-- New passengers(those who’ve just checked in) enter through the Duty Free area from the security controls.
+- Passengers who’ve just checked in enter through the Duty Free area from the security controls.

 - Entrance to the duty free shops area is clearly marked.